MwithHeart/writetech-accelerator-portfolio-mariam/docs/documentation-tooling/reference/create-a-node-grapgh.md

 Now that your Node Graph is ready, you can start adding nodes.

-1. Open the context menu:
+1. Open the context menu containing nodes:
    - Press the spacebar, or
    - Right-click an empty area of the graph.